Laraphasha/alx-fe-reactjs/github-user-search/README.md

     - `App.jsx`: The entry component for the application.
       - Inside the _App.jsx_ file, create a simple react component that renders the text `Hello World`.
 See [React Components](https://www.w3schools.com/react/react_components.asp) on how to create a simple react component.
     - `components/`: Directory that holds all our components.
-      - `Home.jsx`: A simple component that renders "this is a home component".
+      - `Search.jsx`: The main component of the app.
+This component will render the search bar that will be used for searching for Github users.
+        - Create a form with a
     - `services/`: Directory for services such as API calls.
       - `githubService.js`: This is the file where the API call to the Github API is made.
         - import axios.